angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 This time there will be 7 cards leftover, so you're guaranteed to draw them all.
 Cast your LEDs, then Wish for ToA.

-**Hand:** Dark Ritual, Doomsday, Doomdsay, Brainstorm, Thoughtseize, Veil of Summer
+**Hand:** Dark Ritual, Doomsday, Doomsday, Brainstorm, Thoughtseize, Veil of Summer
 **Board:** Swamp, Island
 This pile will require a little bit of luck.
 Ritual into Doomsday and construct